odoe/odoenet/markdown-pages/blog/remembering-dojo-toolkit/index.md

 }
 ```

-This leads me into another way to do this, with is via loader plugins!
+This leads me into another way to do this... via loader plugins!

 Loader plugins allowed you to do something like this when the module loads.